luish/swift-evolution/proposals/nnnn-more-lenient-collections-subscripts.md

 => [1, 2, 3]
 ```

-Considering that, the motivation is to provide a native and
+Considering that, the motivation is to have a
-handy interface to perform those operations in a simpler way.
+handy interface that allows more clean code in
-It would eliminate the need for validations, reduce the number of fatal errors
+cases where either validations on collections
-in runtime (if the validation was not effectively done by the user)
+bounds are not required or the expected subsequence
-and also simplify the code in cases where the subsequence length can be less
+can have less elements than the size of the
-than the range size.
+range provided by the user.

 ## Proposed solution